I was consulted by a customer concerning a collaboration between Zendesk and Questetra, and investigated how to achieve it.

-- On Zendesk, add a target that aims at Questetra, add a “trigger” to be launched when the status is changed to “Solved”, and configure so that the ID of the ticket is passed to Questetra upon the creation of a new ticket.
+- On Zendesk, add a target that aims at Questetra, add a trigger to be launched when the status is changed to “Resolved”, and configure so that the ID of the ticket is passed to Questetra upon the creation of a new ticket.

-Store the ticket ID received from Zendesk to a Data Item at the Starting.
+Store the ticket ID received from Zendesk in a Data Item at the start.

-Prepare a “Service Task (Data assignment)” to store the date and time of Starting the flow (DateTime 1).
+Prepare a [Service Task (Data assignment)] to store the start date and time of the flow (DateTime 1).

-Prepare a “Catching Message intermediate Event (HTTP)” to receive an HTTP request when a ticket is solved.
+Prepare a [Catching Message intermediate Event (HTTP)] to receive an HTTP request when a ticket is resolved.

 Find the difference between DateTime 1 and DateTime 2 using an Add-on for calculating time elapsed.

-Send an HTTP request to “Catching Message Intermediate Event (HTTP)” on “APP A” using the Process ID.
+Send an HTTP request to the [Catching Message Intermediate Event (HTTP)] in App A using the Process ID.

-Thus, we have realized a collaboration between Zendesk and Questetra by exchanging data.
+Thus, we have achieved a collaboration between Zendesk and Questetra by exchanging data.

-I have been looking at cooperation setting of various cloud services so far, but this was the first time that I could configure an HTTP request sending with such flexibility.
+I have been looking at the connectivity settings of various cloud services, but this was the first time that I could configure an HTTP request with such flexibility.

 * Incidentally, Questetra also has a flexibility comparable to that!

-In addition, even though I mentioned only concerning data transmission from Zendesk to Questetra in this post, also I could realize the following collaboration using APIs that Zendesk provides.
+In addition, even though I only discussed data transmission from Zendesk to Questetra in this post, we could also realize the following collaborations using the APIs that Zendesk provides.
 I will describe the details of those in another post.

-- When a ticket is created on Zendesk, send data to Questetra and Start a Workflow.
+- When a ticket is created on Zendesk, send the data to Questetra and start a Workflow.

-- Proceed work along the Workflow on Questetra.
+- Proceed with work according to the Workflow on Questetra.

-- When the work is finished on Questetra, send data to Zendesk to change the status of the ticket to Solved.
+- When the work is finished on Questetra, send the data back to Zendesk to change the ticket status to resolved.

-Not only Zendesk but also in other mechanisms of ticket management, you can not stipulate the order of processing or measures to avoid omission.
-However, you can manage those by combining with Questetra.
+In other ticket management mechanisms as well as Zendesk you cannot stipulate the order that tickets will be processed, or measures to avoid omission.
+However, you can manage this by combining it with Questetra.

-If you have any question, please feel free to Contact us.
+If you have any questions please feel free to Contact us.

-Apply for Free trial (Starter Plan) of Questetra
+Apply for a Free trial (Starter Plan) of Questetra

 When you apply from this web form, you can create a free account for Questetra.
 All functions including the above are available, so please try it.